mcreng/url-shortener/README.md

 This project uses:
 - ReactJS and AntDesign as front-end
-- NodeJS, mySQL, express, knex as back-end
+- NodeJS, PostgreSQL, express, knex as back-end
 - Heroku as host

 To run `url-shortener` locally,